Usage attribution

 • Are there spikes in ingest tied to specific workloads?

-Before this feature, many customers built custom solutions to achieve charge-back or show-back models internally.
-These often relied on naming conventions (such as datastream token names) or manually built dashboards.
-Usage attribution brings this into the product natively, with support for standardized resource attributes like:
+Usage attribution means you no longer need to build internal custom solutions to achieve charge-back or show-back models.
+Such solutions often relied on naming conventions such as Datastream token names, or manually built dashboards.
+Usage attribution brings this into the product natively, with support for standardized resource attributes like deployment.environment.name, service.name, and team.name.

 See Auto-discovered attributes for a full list of auto-discovered attributes.